orgua/OneWireHub/README.md

 - good documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- bug fix: non conformal behaviour as a onewire-slave (hopefully)
 - raise the maximal slave limit from 8 to 32, takes ~100b extra program-space
 - open up for a lot more platforms with "platform.h" (taken from onewire-lib)
 - fix bug: open-drain violation on slave side
 - per-bit-CRC16 with sendAndCRC16() and sendAndCRC16() for load-balancing, 900ns/bit instead of 7µs/byte on Atmega328@16MHz
 - add examples for onewire-master, for testing the bus
-- rework of checkReset() and showPresence() - Hub is much more reliable now and it saves ~120 byte program-space
+- rework of checkReset(), showPresence(), send(), recv() and the hole timings - Hub is much more reliable now and it saves ~120 byte program-space
 - faster CRC16 (ds2450 and ds2408 and ds2423), takes 5-7µs/byte instead of 10µs
 - refactored the interface: hub.poll() replaces hub.waitForRequest()
 - extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete